North American F-107: Design and development

 The aircraft's most distinguishing feature is its dorsal-mounted variable-area inlet duct (VAID).
 While the VAID was at the time a system unique to the F-107A, it is now considered to be an early form of variable geometry intake ramp which automatically controlled the amount of air fed to the jet engine.
 Although the preliminary design of the air intake was originally located in a chin position under the fuselage like the Vought F-8 Crusader, the air intake was eventually mounted in an unconventional position directly above and just behind the cockpit.
 The VAID system proved to be very efficient and NAA used the design concept on their A-5 Vigilante, XB-70 Valkyrie and XF-108 Rapier designs.

 The air intake was in the unusual dorsal location as the Air Force had required the carriage of an underbelly semi-conformal nuclear weapon.
 The intake also severely limited rear visibility.
-Nonetheless this was not considered very important for a tactical fighter-bomber aircraft at that time, and furthermore it was assumed that air combat would be via guided missile exchanges outside visual range.
+Nonetheless, this was not considered very important for a tactical fighter-bomber aircraft at that time, and furthermore it was assumed that air combat would be via guided missile exchanges outside visual range.

+In an emergency, the ejection seat was designed to blast directly through the non-jettisoning canopy and bring the pilot swiftly clear of the air intakes.
+In non-emergency operation, the canopy opened by sliding vertically upwards via guide mechanism, rather than the typical arrangement of a hinged or horizontally sliding canopy.

 A two-seat version of the F-107 was proposed by North American, which seated both crewmembers under a single canopy in an extended forward fuselage, but none were built.

 In August 1954, a contract was signed for three prototypes along with a pre-production order for six additional airframes.

+In the end however, the United States Air Force decided to purchase the Republic F-105 Thunderchief after heavy consideration for the F-107 program.

 Designation and names

 Extensive design changes resulted in its redesignation from F-100B to F-107A before the first prototype flew.
 The F-107 was never given an official name, but was sometimes informally called the "Super Super Sabre" referring to North American's earlier fighter design, the F-100 Super Sabre.
-The flight crews referred to it as the "man eater", in reference to the position of the air intake directly above the cockpit.
-The aircraft is also sometimes informally called the "Ultra Sabre".

 The designation "F-107A" was the only one assigned to the aircraft, though "YF-107A" is often used in publications.
+The aircraft is also informally called the "Ultra Sabre".